predictiveworks/cdap-connect/aerospike-connect/docs/AerospikeSink-batchsink.md

 ---
 This is a batch connector plugin for writing structured records to an Aerospike database.

-Aerospike is a NoSQL data platform to empower real-time, extreme scale data solutions that require high durability, predictable performance and operational simplicity.
+Aerospike is a commercial NoSQL data platform to empower real-time, extreme scale data solutions that require high durability, predictable performance and operational simplicity.

 A specialty of this batch sink is, that the *Aerospike key* is automatically derived